TonyTA88/ApiProducts/README.md

 -Postman files included in the postman folder:

   Use the create or login endpoint to generate a token then you can add, remove, delete, buy, search, get products order by likes or name.

+  The public endpoint where everyone can get the list of products and use the search feature is the ProductsPagination the Pagination tab in postman.

 -You can find database script in the Databasedump folder.